WordPress Database Backups: The Definitive Guide

 scp username@serveraddress:rootfolder/filename.sql localfolder

-- Connect to Server: Login to your server with SSH.
+1. Connect to the server: Login to your server with SSH.
 Replace username and ouripaddress with your username and actual IP address.
 Then add the password when prompted.

 3. Exporting the database: Use the mysqldump utility.
 The command is as follows.
 Replace username with the correct username, database name, file name and the format you’d like it to export as.